-- > Feel free to ask questions during class - ☐ Lectures are recorded.
-See privacy notice on course webpage - > Announcements sent on class mailing list (cmpt-450@sfu.ca or cmpt-750@sfu.ca) - > Participate in office hours (First-come, first-serve).
-Office hours are not recorded! - ➤ Discussions on Piazza - ☐ Ask course-related questions there since many people might have similar questions - ☐ Other students can answer.
-Instructors and TAs will monitor discussions and answer questions. - ➤ Use email only for urgent questions or concerns.
+- > Feel free to ask questions during class - ☐ Lectures are recorded (access provided for students who are sick and can't attend class).
+See privacy notice on course webpage - > Announcements sent on Piazza (mainly) or class mailing lists (cmpt-450@sfu.ca or cmpt-750@sfu.ca) - Participate in office hours - Discussions on Piazza - ☐ Ask course-related questions there since many people might have similar questions - ☐ Other students can answer.
+Instructors and TAs will monitor discussions and answer questions. - Use email only for urgent questions or concerns.

-Safety Rules
+Safety Guidelines

-- We want in-person lectures to work, but we understand students may have different levels of comfort with in-person classes - You can attend the class completely online (including exams and project presentations) if you're not comfortable coming in-person to the lecture room - Use common sense since we're still in a pandemic - Don't come to class if: - > You're sick or have any symptoms (not just COVID symptoms) - ➤ If you've tested positive for COVID - ➤ If you were in contact with anyone who has been sick AND/OR tested positive with COVID - ➤ If you have been traveling by airplane recently - Wear a mask in class.
-Mask needs to cover your nose and mouth. - Keep a safe distance from other students - If instructors are sick or exposed to COVID, lectures will move temporarily online (zoom).
-Check email before coming to class.
+- Use common sense in cases of sickness.
+Don't come to class if: - ➤ You're sick or have any symptoms - ➤ If you've tested positive for COVID - ➤ If you were in contact with anyone who has been sick AND/OR tested positive with COVID - If you miss class for the above reasons, you can request access to recorded lectures. - Please respect your classmates' choices whether to wear masks. - If instructors are sick or exposed to COVID, lectures will move temporarily online (zoom). - If campus is closed for weather reasons, lectures will be on zoom.